Riemann-Hilbert problems from Donaldson-Thomas theory: Geometric case: Gromov-Witten invariants

 \item[(ii)] We view the doubled structures defined here as an approximation to the correct BPS structures, which should also incorporate BPS invariants corresponding to objects of the full derived category $\D^b\Coh(X)$ supported in all dimensions.
 To define these rigorously would involve constructing stability conditions on $\D^b\Coh(X)$, which for $X$ a general compact Calabi-Yau threefold is a well-known unsolved problem (see \cite{BMS} and \cite{PT} for more on this). \end{itemize} \end{remarks}

 Although our BPS structures are not finite, we can nonetheless try to solve the associated Riemann-Hilbert problem by superposing infinitely many gamma functions.
-Let us formally apply \eqref{em} to compute\footnote{This calculation was worked out jointly with K. Iwaki.} the coefficient
+Let us formally apply \eqref{em} to compute for $g\geq 2$ the coefficient